DataDog/integrations-core/ibm_mq/README.md

 ### Errors in the logs
 * `Unpack for type ((67108864,)) not implemented`: If you're seeing errors like this, and your MQ server is running on a IBM OS, enable `convert_endianness` and restart your Agent.

+### Warnings in the logs
+* `Error getting [...]: MQI Error.
+Comp: 2, Reason 2085: FAILED: MQRC_UNKNOWN_OBJECT_NAME`: If you're seeing messages like this is because the integration is trying to collect metrics from a queue that doesn't exist.
+This can be either due to missconfiguration or, if you're using autodiscovery it can happen that the integration discovers a transient queue and then, when it tries to read from it it no longer exists.
+In this case you can mitigate the issue by providing a stricter `queue_patterns` or `queue_regex` or just ignore the warning.

 ### Other